-This $28 Breezy Boho Maxi Dress Has 495 5-Star Amazon Reviews - E!
+This $28 Breezy Boho Maxi Dress Has 745 Five-Star Amazon Reviews - E!
 Online

-If you're looking for a new house dress, look no further.
+If you're looking for a new favorite summer dress, look no further.
 Reviewers are raving about the billowy Yesno maxi dresses on Amazon made of a breathable cotton for summer.
 They're casual, comfortable and great for lounging around if you're not feeling sweatpants.

 Shop these tiered dresses below and learn more about why they're so loved by reviewers.